kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 > 18. Documents of which registration is optional.
 Any of the following documents may be registered under this Act, namely, (e) wills;

-**Reference Cases and Verdict**:
-Needs Reaccessing

 **My Inference:**

-The registration of Wil is not a compulsory requirement.
+The registration of Will is an **optional** requirement.
 The unregistered nature of the Will, should not have posed a problem in the process of property mutation, as it is, in fact, a valid and legally recognized document.
 This aspect should have been duly considered by the Kanpur Development Authority and Nagar Nigam when evaluating our request for property mutation.
 However, it seems that these agencies are considering unregistered Will only with court order to save themselves from any litigation.
 Nonetheless, it's essential to emphasize that the Will remains perfectly valid in the court of law and should be acknowledged as a crucial piece of evidence in our case.
 Despite its unregistered status, the Will bears substantial weight in our pursuit of establishing our rightful ownership of the ancestral property.

-#### 2. Section 68 of Indian Succession Act, 1925
-> Witness not disqualified by interest or by being executor.— No person, by reason of interest in, or of his being an executor of, a Will shall be disqualified as a witness to prove the execution of the Will or to prove the validity or invalidity thereof.

-#### 3. Section 63 of Indian Succession Act, 1925
+#### 2. Section 63 of Indian Succession Act, 1925

 > 63. Execution of unprivileged Wills.—
 Every testator, not being a soldier employed in an expedition or engaged in actual warfare, or an airman so employed or engaged, or a mariner at sea, shall execute his Will according to the following rules:—